 In 2002, Congress incorporated the Community Access to Emergency Devices Act (Community AED Act) into H.R.
 3448 of 2002(sections 159, 312 and 313) of the Public Health Security and Bioterrorism Response Act.
 The President signed the bill on June 12, 2002 as Public Law 107-188.
 The provisions authorize $30 million in federal grants in year one of the five-year measure.
 The grants, to be made available to applying states and localities, would be used for the purchase and placement of automated external defibrillators (AEDs) in public places where cardiac arrests are likely to occur.
 Grant funds would also be used to train first responders to administer immediate life-saving care, including AED use and cardiopulmonary resuscitation (CPR).
 The bill also encourages private companies to purchase AEDs and to train employees in CPR and emergency defibrillation.

 Related NCSL Article: High Cost of Safe Sports, SL Magazine, July 2009

-This 50-state table is provided for reference only.
+This 50-state table is provided for historical and comparative reference only.
 It was current when produced, but is no longer maintained and may now be outdated.
 Revised 2010.